zakrot/wp-slimstat/readme.txt

 Point your browser to that file directly: if you see an error 404 or 500, then you will need to fix that problem, to allow WP SlimStat to do its job.
 If you see the number zero, then the problem could be related to a conflict with another plugin (caching, javascript minimizers, etc).

-= I am using W3 Total Cache/WP Super Cache, and it looks like your plugin is not tracking all of my visitors.
+= I am using W3 Total Cache/WP Super Cache/HyperCache/etc, and it looks like your plugin is not tracking all of my visitors.
 Can you help me? =
-Simply go to Settings > SlimStat and enable Javascript Mode.
+Simply go to SlimStat > Settings > General tab, and enable Javascript Mode.
 WP SlimStat will only track human visitors (just like Google Analytics does, pretty much), but its accuracy will dramatically improve.
 Don't forget to invalidate/clear your plugin's cache, to let SlimStat add its tracking code to all the newly cached pages.

 = My screen goes blank when trying to access the reports / after installing WP SlimStat = Try [to increase the amount of memory](http://codex.wordpress.org/Editing_wp-config.php#Increasing_memory_allocated_to_PHP) allocated to PHP.
-If that doesn't help, go to Settings > SlimStat > Maintenance and click on the Reset Tabs button.
+If that doesn't help, go to SlimStat > Settings > Maintenance and click on the Reset Tabs button.

 = When trying to access any of options screens, I get the following error: You do not have sufficient permissions to access this page. =
 You were playing with the plugin's permission settings, weren't you?
 But don't worry, there's a secret passage that will allow you to unlock your access.
 Create a new user `slimstatadmin`, and assign him the Administrator role.
 Then log into your WordPress admin area with the new user and... voila: you can now access WP SlimStat's settings again.
 Update your users' permissions and then get rid of this newly created user.